nitinbharat/nitinbharat/README.md

-My name is *Nitin Agrawal*
+My name is *Nitin Agrawal* .
+I am a freelancer.
-Currently learning programming languages, tools used by professionals to make life easy like Git
+Python, Matlab.
+Contiously looking for opportuninty to collab on a project.

-Done many things like
+Done many random stuffs like
 - Creating partion in hard disk, formatting in diffrerent file system (fat32, ntfs)
 - Installing different ver. of OS (Windows and Linux)
 - Troubleshooting them, have faced many situations.
 Bootable pendrives comes to you rescue(hiren)